• Skip to primary navigation

 Mini pretzels in cookies also offer an easier opportunity for adding a decorative touch to the top when ready to bake.
 Simply press an extra uncrushed mini pretzel straight on top of the dough ball before baking.

-Adding pretzels to the top of cookie dough balls on a silicone baking mat before baking.
+Overhead shot of cookie dough balls on top of a silicone baking mat with mini salted pretzels placed on top.

-For best results with this recipe, chill balls of cookie dough for an hour prior to baking.
+• For best results with this recipe, chill balls of cookie dough for at least an hour prior to baking.
 This isn't strictly necessary and you can definitely bake straight away if you're in a rush!
-But, the chilling will make them softer and chewier because it will help prevent spreading.
+But, the chilling will make them softer and chewier because it will help prevent too much spreading.

 My cookies are dark around the edges but I can't lift them off the baking sheet.
 What's happened?